xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </div>

 #### Core egress MPLS EXP marking map
 The following policy must be applied for PE devices with MPLS-based VPN services in order for service traffic classified in a specific QoS Group to be marked.
 VLAN-based P2P L2VPN services will by default inspect the incoming 802.1p bits and copy those the egress MPLS EXP if no specific ingress policy overrides that behavior.
+Note the EXP can be set in either an ingress or egress QoS policy.
+This QoS example sets the EXP via the egress map.

 <div class="highlighter-rouge">
 <pre class="highlight">